flexie/eas-4803-8803-ccs/docs/project.md

 https://www.dropbox.com/s/4vvmxju4bsfrwrm/GulfOfSuez178.segy?dl=0

 The projects are wrapped up in a docker image so that all the required dependencies are already installed.
 You will need to have docker installed.
-Once done run the following command
+Once done run the following command:

 ```
-docker run -p 8888:8888 -v /path/to/files:/app/judi/data philippwitte/judi_eas_project:v1.0
+docker run -p 8888:8888 -v /path/to/files:/app/judi/data ddjj1118/judi_eas_project:v4.0
 ```

 where `/path/to/files` is the absolute location of the project data on your own machine.
 Running this command will produce an output that looks like